-- When the Citigroup Plan is primary: The Citigroup Plan considers benefits as if a secondary plan does not exist, and it will pay benefits first. - When the Citigroup Plan is secondary: The Citigroup Plan will pay the difference, if any, between what you would've received from Citigroup if it were the only coverage and what you're eligible to receive from the other plan.
+- When the Citigroup Plan is primary: The Citigroup Plan considers benefits as if a secondary plan does not exist, and it will pay benefits first. - When the Citigroup Plan is secondary: The Citigroup Plan will pay the difference, if any, between what you would have received from Citigroup if it were the only coverage and what you are eligible to receive from the other plan.
 Total benefits will never equal more than what the Citigroup Plan would have paid alone.
-When the Citigroup Plan is secondary and the patient is covered under an HMO, benefits under the Citigroup Plan will be limited to the copayment, if any, for which you would've been responsible under the HMO whether or not the services provided are rendered by the HMO.
+If a service is not covered or coverage is denied, you will be responsible for payment.